-We have read about heat engines that convert heat energy into work and its application in various fields of thermodynamics.
-Can we think of a device that is the opposite of a heat engine, i.e. a device that helps in the conversion of work into heat?
-In this section, we will learn about refrigerator and heat pump that works on the opposite principle of a heat engine.
+We have read about heat engines that convert heat energy into work and their application in various fields of thermodynamics.
+Can we think of a device that is the opposite of a heat engine, i.e. a device that helps convert work into heat?
+In this section, we will learn about the refrigerator and heat pump that works on the opposite principle of a heat engine.

-Cooling for preservation: Vegetables, organic-chemical and explosives are kept in cold storages for preservation.
+- Cooling for preservation: Vegetables, organic-chemical, and explosives are kept in cold storage for preservation.

 A heat pump is a mechanical compression cycle that can be reversed to either heat or cool a controlled space.

 A typical heat pump consists of two parts: an indoor unit called an air handler and an outdoor unit similar to an air output unit.
 A compressor circulates a refrigerant that absorbs and releases heat as it travels between these two units.
 Here, the working fluid or the refrigerant (in its gaseous state) is pressurized by a compressor and circulated through the system.
 The process of compression makes the fluid hotter.
-The hot and pressurized vapor, on the discharge side of the compressor, is cooled in a heat exchanger called a condenser, until it condenses into a high pressure, moderate temperature liquid.
-The pressure of the condensed fluid is reduced using a pressure lowering devices such as a capillary tube or an expansion valve.
-The temperature of the low-pressure liquid is increased in a heat exchanger after which the refrigerant is made to return to the compressor and the cycle is repeated.
+The hot and pressurized vapour on the discharge side of the compressor is cooled in a heat exchanger called a condenser until it condenses into a high pressure, moderate temperature liquid.
+The pressure of the condensed fluid is reduced using a pressure-lowering device such as a capillary tube or an expansion valve.
+The temperature of the low-pressure liquid is increased in a heat exchanger, after which the refrigerant is made to return to the compressor, and the cycle is repeated.

-Water heating: Water in industries and household is heated using heat recovered from other reactions using the heat pump.
+- Water heating: Water in industries and households is heated using heat recovered from other reactions using the heat pump.

 - Process heating: In industries, the heat pump is used to heat the process fluid before the reactions.